 There is also a massively funded right-wing initiative to bring Fascism

 Billionaire Republicans won the 2016 election.
-They want big tax cuts for themselves, strong policing and expanded military to protect and enhance their wealth, and a working class in servitude.
-They are keen to bust unions, pile heavy debt on students, fund religion, and shred the social safety net.
-They are ready to revoke affordable healthcare, trim Social Security, voucherize or block grant social programs.
+They want big tax cuts for themselves, strong policing, expanded military to protect and enhance their wealth, and a working class in servitude.
+To do that they revoke affordable healthcare, trim Social Security, voucherize or block grant social programs, bust unions, pile heavy debt on students, fund religion, and shred the social safety net.
 As much as possible they are inclined to privatize schools, government programs, or even public lands (the better to exploit them).
 Deregulation will allow continued fossil fuel pollution, worker exploitation, media consolidation, and exacerbate our fundamental problem: income inequality.
 Trump cabinet appointees, like other hard-right Republicans, support these policies.

 Corporate control of government is fascism.